gopala-kr/10-weeks/Projects-Blogs/03-backend-development/README.md

 In this article my main focus is  on backend web frameworks(an overview) in different languages, and their offerings, project structure,  popularity(less time-less code-better performance).

 There are hundreds of frameworks out there, built to make web development easier.
-Every year there will be releases on new frameworks/improvements over existing ones.
+Every year there are releases on new frameworks/improvements over existing ones.
 Below figure shows how the web frameworks have been evolving since from dot-com bubble.

 ********************
 **a look into brief history of web frameworks**